liamwh/Veloxide/README.md

 - [x] At least one cucumber test for BDD testing example
 - [x] Use DDD layers
 - [x] Abstract repository, implment basic in-memory repository and postgres repository

-## A quick note on dynamic dispatch

-Velox uses dynamic dispatch to implement dependency injection.
-This is a trade-off between performance and flexibility.
-If you are building a high-performance application, you may want to consider using static dispatch (dependencies defined at compile time), or the [Enum Dispatch crate](https://docs.rs/enum_dispatch/latest/enum_dispatch/index.html) as a middleground solution.

 ## Additional Documentation